aphecetche/hugo-aphecetche/content/post/lhc16b-cosmic-reco.md

 W-AliGeomManager::LoadAlignObjsFromCDBSingleDet: 176 alignment objects loaded for MUON, which has 248 alignable volumes W-AliGeomManager::LoadAlignObjsFromCDBSingleDet: 2 alignment objects loaded for T0, which has 24 alignable volumes
 ```

+<i class="fa fa-check"></i> Apparently not an issue either, just indicates that the volumes from MTR are not aligned.

 And an information message that appear at each event (while I would expect the OCDB to be accessed only once ?)